 Registration begins with the approval of a schedule of classes by the advisor and the director of graduate studies.
 Students must complete registration through the Registrar's Office and the Office of Student Accounts.
 Students are required to register prior to the beginning of the semester in which courses are to be taken.
-Courses that do not have a total enrollment of at least two students will be cancelled two three weeks before the first day of class.
 Adding or dropping a course requires the approval of the director of graduate studies and the dean.
 Deadlines for adding and dropping classes are published by the Registrar's Office in the university's Academic Calendar.